Planning a vacation can be overwhelming.

 But it’s one of the best attractions in town.

 Is the Titanic Museum interesting?
 Does it offer diverting exhibits?
 I can’t lie.
 It does.
 Go for the “why wouldn’t Rose let Jack on the door” jokes.
+Walk down the grand staircase, see real artifacts and touch a real iceberg.
 Stay because the exhibits will pull you in.

 7. Pirates Voyage Dinner Show